 Foreign Financial Account Reporting (FBAR) – TD F 90-22.1.

 US citizens, residents, businesses formed under the law of the United States, US trusts or people with signature authority over foreign financial accounts with a total (of all accounts) value exceeding $ 10,000 at anytime during the tax year.

 Foreign bank accounts, brokerage accounts, trusts, insurance policies with cash values, etc.

 When and where to file?

-June 30th for the previous year – not to be filed with tax return.
+April 15th for the previous year – not to be filed with tax return.
 Since 2013 filing must be done on-line.
 There is an automatic two.month extension for filing, when the person lives outside the USA.

 Failing to file: $ 10,000 for each violation.

 Because the total value of our German checking account and my wife’s financial accounts exceeds $10,000, we filed forms TD F 90-22.1.